 This is an element of the first two points ― giving your audience what they want to watch and by using TV business analytics.
 Big Data, as it used to be called (the industry much prefers the term ‘analytics’ now ) provides invaluable insights into what parts of your content library are working and what parts are not.
 These analytics offer invaluable insights into what needs to be deleted from your library because it’s simply sitting there racking up server costs, and what is worthwhile keeping around and will still attract viewers many years into the future.

-Content is going to be one of your largest expenses; you need to make every minute and every GB count.
+Content is going to be one of your largest expenses (especially if you move into the OTT sport market); you need to make every minute and every GB count.
 And, it goes without saying, you then need to protect it as well.

 4. Offering a poor user experience